Table of Contents

 If the main meter at the boiler outlet is omitted, it is strongly recommended to install at least one meter dedicated to domestic hot water production.

-If this meter is missing, the usual estimation is to attribute 25% of the total costs to domestic hot water production.
+In the absence of this meter, the usual estimation is to assign 25% of the total costs to domestic hot water production.

 Communication via M-Bus

-The meters are connected via M-Bus and then linked to the Climkit Gateway using an M-Bus/RS485 converter.
+The meters are connected via M-Bus and then linked to the Climkit Gateway through an M-Bus/RS485 converter.

 M-Bus (Meter-Bus) is a European communication standard specifically designed for remote reading of energy and water meters.
-This protocol allows for connecting multiple meters (up to 250) on the same two-wire bus, either in a line or star configuration, significantly simplifying wiring.
+This protocol allows connecting multiple meters (up to 250) on the same two-wire bus, in a line or star configuration, greatly simplifying wiring.
 The cable used must be shielded U72 type.

-The meters are generally supplied and installed by a heating technician.
+The meters are generally supplied and installed by a heating installer.

-It is strongly recommended to position the underfloor heating manifold and the heating meter in an access hatch located at the entrance of the apartment, rather than inside a cabinet.
+It is strongly recommended to position the underfloor heating manifold and the heating meter in an access panel located at the entrance of the apartment, rather than inside a cabinet.

 This configuration greatly facilitates access to the meter for maintenance.

-Water meters are installed directly on the pipe and measure the flow rate (m³) circulating.
+Water meters are installed directly on the pipe and measure the flow rate (m³) passing through.

 Climkit Offer

-The standard Climkit offer includes the necessary elements for the system's operation: hardware equipment (excluding meters), software features, and setup services.
+The standard Climkit offer includes the necessary elements for system operation: hardware equipment (except meters), software functionalities, as well as services related to implementation.

 All hardware is supplied pre-configured to simplify installation and ensure correct meter communication.